o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-cgp-editing-bots.md

 ---
-description: ' Edit the &LEX; bots in your game from &ALY;''s Speech Recognition Cloud Gem Portal. '
+description: ' Edit the Amazon Lex bots in your game from Lumberyard''s Speech Recognition Cloud Gem Portal. '
 title: Editing Bots
 ---